 Maximum drawdown = –$23,158.90

 Drawdown period 26 March 2018 – 6 July 2018

 Percent losing trades = 58.33%

-Maximum margin requirement = $25,200 (cell D17 on the spreadsheet)
+Maximum margin requirement = $25,200 (shows in cell D17)

 Open trade equity (28 June) = $31,398.60 (cell D15)